Richard Estes

 Early Career

 Born in Kewanee Illinois in 1932, Estes moved to Chicago with his family when he was still young.
-As a student, he studied Fine Art at the Institute of Chicago, focusing on traditional academic painting and figure drawing.
-The Institute had an extensive collection of Realist paintings in its collection, including works by Edward Hopper (1882-1967), Thomas Eakins (1844-1916) and Edgar Degas (1834-1917), all of which influenced Estes’s artistic direction.
+As a student, he studied Fine Art at the Institute of Chicago, focusing on traditional academic art and figure drawing.
+The Institute had an extensive collection of Realist painting in its collection, including works by Edward Hopper (1882-1967), Thomas Eakins (1844-1916) and the Frenchman Edgar Degas (1834-1917), all of which influenced Estes’s artistic direction.
 On graduating in 1956 Estes moved to New York and began working as a freelance illustrator and graphic designer for various magazine publishers and advertising agencies.
 He continued to pursue his art dream by painting at night, which eventually led the way to a full-time career.

 Early Paintings

 During the early 1960s Estes focused on painting New York street scenes which were primarily figurative in nature.
 Around 1967 his paintings changed direction when he started to paint store fronts, cars, glass windows and distorted reflections in windows.
-Estes based his paintings on his own colour photographs, and on initial inspection, the lack of visible brushwork makes his canvases look exactly like photos.
+Estes based his painting on his own colour photographs, and on initial inspection, the lack of visible brushwork makes his canvases look exactly like photos.
 However, on closer inspection the viewer will see that the images are subtly distorted and the perspectives could not in reality actually exist.
 In 1968, Estes received his first solo exhibition at the Allan Stone Gallery, New York.

 In the 1970s, he began to use his camera to take panoramic views, which he recreated on canvas, sometimes showing the same streets from several viewpoints at once.
 His 1976 Double Self-Portrait (Museum of Modern Art, New York) is a typical example of his wit.
 It shows the artist, a street with parked cars and the exteriors of the street buildings, all mirrored in the window of a restaurant.
 Estes initially painted in acrylics, but gradually included oils in his works.
 His painting of the Solomon Guggenheim Museum (1979, Guggenheim) was initially painted with acrylic, and then over painted in oil.
 The painting shows the iconic museum building on a deserted afternoon.
 The street is devoid of people and rubbish (Estes avoided painting litter, finding it unpleasant).
 Although he admired the work of Edward Hopper, Estes was not particularly interested in reflecting human moods, and so avoided night scenes.